visfest/topics2015/topic-suggestions.md

 description: Lots of us have used D3 and React together, or want to.
 But, how?
 What does a good implementation of this look like?
 What are the pitfalls?

 goal?
 Define 5 recommendations for best practices or things to think about when using D3 and React together.

 --
+####Make it fast!
+description: Speed is [critical](https://idl.cs.washington.edu/papers/latency/) in data viz for people to have a good experience and explore the data.
+But, how do you do it?
+Share tips & tricks for making D3 fast!

+--
 ####Data Viz Brainstorming